 Then there are various residential districts dotted in between all the above.

 Alcudia is located in the northeast of Majorca, about 35 miles from the capital, Palma.
 If you are driving to Alcudia from Palma, it won’t take long, but if you are taking a bus transfer, it will take an hour to get to the top of the beach area, closest to the port.

 As is typical, the hottest month in Alcudia is August, but it’s not scorching.
 The average temp is around 77°F or 25°C. The coolest months in Alcudia are January and February, where you are looking at 48°F / 9°C. August also has the hottest water temp at 79°F / 26°C.

 There are 11 hours of sunlight in July, and the wettest month is October, so plan accordingly.
 I’ve been to Majorca six times in April/May and I can tell you there are quite a few cold/wet days near the east coast of Sa Coma.
 The weather can be unpredictable… and the winds can be ferocious.

-You might enjoy reading about the Best things to do in Mallorca Spain.
+To complement your trip, read about my Best things to do in Mallorca Spain.

 Things to Do In Alcudia Majorca

 As I mentioned, Alcudia Majorca is not large, but there’s enough to keep you entertained for a few days to a week depending on the type of traveler you are.
 A quick list of alcudia things to do is:

 Visit Alducia Old Town